deco3500-2017/-/Showcase Poster Text.md

 The initial idea of Moonlight was to promote a feeling of safety by better connecting people with a geographical proximity.
 The use case driving this application was the concept of someone wanting someone else to walk them to their car after a late lecture.
 The key target was an application that would allow people to feel safer.

-The primary dilemma addressed by the application is how to establish a sense of community with others in your area.
-The app will seek to create and nurture mutually beneficial relationships with these people, without prior establishment of trust.

 AIMS

 Our aims for the Moonlight app from the outset are to build trust with users, build trust between users and ultimately eradicate the issues that are described above.
 One of the main issues that will be faced during development of the app is to ensure the safety of the users, it is imperative to our success and our values that we do not create a system capable of being exploited for malicious reasons.

+A major aim that we wish to address with this application is how to establish a sense of community with others in your area.
+The app will seek to create and nurture mutually beneficial relationships with these people, without prior establishment of trust.

 RESEARCH